EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 4 - No Spamming or Off-Topic Content
 ------------
 .. important::
-    :ref:`Do not spam the server or be repeatedly off-topic in channels.
-You can use the channel descriptions to understand the (if available) channel-specific rules for each.`
+    :ref:`Do not spam pings, emotes, caps, or LFG messages.
+Likewise, please post content in the proper channels.
+(Use the channel descriptions)`

 - **Keep message content relevant to channel.**

 Do not look for groups outside of the \"Looking for Group\" category.
 Similarly, do not hold discussions outside of the \"Discussion\" category.

+- **Do not post GIFs.**

+GIFs are extremely distracting and divert attention away from LFGs.
+The bot prevents you from posting these so do not do it in the first place.

 - **Read channel descriptions to better understand them.**